Table of contents

 A handy travel camera!

-If you want to venture past your iPhone or Android as your main phone, check out our list of recommended travel cameras for travelers.
+If you want to venture past your phone’s camera, check out our list of recommended travel cameras for travelers.
 These range from basic to pro.
+A mirrorless camera is how I shot these photos of the Dominican Republic!

 Here are a few things to know about traveling in the Dominican Republic if it’s your first time: